andrei5090/SimilarRepoBackend/README.md

 During our research, we aim to address the recommendation generality gap in recommending similar repositories.

+## Environment
+We recommend to use a conda environment before going to the next steps.

+You can create one using: `conda create --name similarRepoBackend` And activate it using: `conda activate similarRepoBackend`

 ## Initial Setup
 Run: `pip install -r requirements.txt`